Last Updated on July 6, 2021 by Oddmund Groette

 The insights of Dalio indicate that you can further reduce risk (volatility) by adding uncorrelated asset classes to your portfolio, thus increasing the return/risk ratio.
 One controversial risk measurement is the Sharpe Ratio:

 You can expand your portfolio by adding other asset classes than stocks, such as, for example, commodities, bonds, and real estate being the most relevant.
-Based on Dalio’s diversification theory, Dalio and his team at Bridgewater Associates developed the All-Weather Portfolio:
+Based on Dalio’s diversification theory, Dalio and his team at Bridgewater Associates developed the All-Weather Portfolio, which we can call Ray Dalio’s holy grail of investing:

 - 55% bonds